SAP-archive/sample-yaas-docs-repository/docu/files/Overview.html.md

 Use this template to describe your service and its uses.
 Maintain the title metadata and formatting.
 This is the introductory document in your service API documentation.

+### Overview metadata
+Do not change the metadata at the beginning of the Overview file.
+It must remain as-is to appear in the correct location in the Dev Portal navigation.

 ### Example Content
 Here is an example of Overview content for a sample service called the Forum Accounts service in a sample package called the **Forum** package: